-But it’s not that simple; it’s a massive career decision as you’ll be spending many valuable years of your life and a lot of money learning the course at the university you choose.
-So, you need to emphasise on doing proper research and seeking guidance before finally arriving at a decision.
+But it’s not that simple; it’s a massive career decision as you’ll spend many valuable years of your life and a lot of money learning the course at your chosen university.
+So, it would be best to emphasise doing proper research and seeking guidance before deciding.

 Here are some important points we think you should consider:

-Also, you’ll need first to decide what city you want to live in and then consider studying in universities that are close to your place or at least aren’t very far away from your location.
-Location plays a vital role because you don’t want to spend your entire day travelling from home to university and then back home as this would be tiring and costly.
+Also, you’ll need first to decide what city you want to live in and then consider studying at universities close to your place or far away.
+Location plays a vital role because you don’t want to spend your entire day travelling from home to university and back home, as this would be tiring and costly.

-Graduate outcomes and pathway opportunities
+Graduate Outcomes and pathway opportunities

 Research academics and lecturers

 Make sure you research the universities you’re considering, including comparing the academics and course structures of two or more institutions.
 Then, dive in a bit deeper by comparing the subjects your chosen course provides in the universities you’re comparing.

 Choose the one that offers subjects that you’re interested in.
 We know that academic quality and faculty go hand in hand.
 Look out for the faculty in the related departments and learn more about them.